 United Kingdom Scholarly Communications License

 Gold OA gets much of the attention in Europe, in large part because government funds pay to make journal papers openly available this way, and because of movements like OA2020.
 But, as noted above, European funders and universities also have policies for green self-archiving manuscripts.
-These policies are generally statements of support rather than MIT-style OA licenses, because authors remain beholden to publisher agreements.
+These policies are generally statements of support rather than MIT-style OA licenses, because authors remain beholden to publisher agreements.7 Though funders like the European Commission offer contract amendments to researchers, most put the onus entirely on authors to hold onto rights.
+British librarians Chris Banks and Torsten Reimer have proposed a solution: the UK Scholarly Communications License (UK-SCL).

 Banks and Reimer argue the UK-SCL fulfills both funder requirements and the needs of “scholarly communications” writ large—that is, to share work—without compromising esteem because authors can still publish where they want.
 And, they say, it will cost less for universities than the gold model: “Hybrid publishing is not contributing to the transition to OA as envisaged by the UK Finch group, but is just eating up money—80% of our spend at Imperial,” wrote Banks in 2016.